-The rates of allowance and conditions for eligibility are set our in a booklet obtainable from the Department of Education.
+The rates of allowance and conditions for eligibility are set out in a booklet obtainable fom the Commonwealth Department of Education.

-1978 Higher School Certificate candidates and tertiary students receiving an allowance are sent forms in December/January.
-Other students may obtain forms from the Admissions Section or Student Employment and Scholarships Unit, or from the Regional Director, Department of Education, 323 Castlereagh Street, Sydney, NSW 2000 (phone 218 8800).
+1979 Higher School Certificate candidates and tertiary students receiving an allowance are sent forms in January 1980.
+Other students may obtain forms from the Admissions Section or Student Employment and Scholarships Section, or from the Commonwealth Department of Education, 59 Goulburn Street, Sydney, NSW 2000 (phone 218 8800).

-Continuing students should submit application as soon as examination results are available.
+Continuing students should submit applications as soon as examination results are available.
 New students should do so as soon as they are enrolled.
-All students should apply by 31 March 1979, otherwise benefits will not be paid for the earlier months of the year.
+All students should apply by 31 March 1980, otherwise benefits will not be paid for the earlier months of the year.